DNCLV/NumberGuessingGame/README.md

 Future editions to the program:

 1. Make a highscore list - perhaps made with hashmap (key and value pair)
-2. Cleaner main method - all the code is writting in the main method, which is far from ideal
+2. Cleaner main method - all the code is writting in the main method, which is far from ideal.
-3.